quantfreedom/QuantFreedom/docs/docs/getting-started/install.md

 - go to this website and download the version of python that you have https://www.lfd.uci.edu/~gohlke/pythonlibs/#pytables
 - I have version 3.10.10 right now so I download tables‑3.7.0‑cp310‑cp310‑win_amd64.whl
-- Put the file in a folder ( preferably the working directory of the folder that your terminal is working from ) and  if needed change your terminal directiroy to the directory you put the file in
+- Put the file in a folder ( preferably the working directory of the folder that your terminal is working from ) and  if needed change your terminal directory to the directory you put the file in
 - Then pip install ```entire file name of the tables you downloaded```
 - example ```pip install tables‑3.7.0‑cp310‑cp310‑win_amd64.whl```